Kazipet: Railway junction

 Kazipet railway station is an important station that connects North and South India, and hosts a locomotive (largely diesel) maintenance division.

+In October 2023, the Hadapsar-Hyderabad Express was extended to Kazipet.

 Geography

 Local streets include Bapuji Nagar, Bhavani Nagar, Balaji Nagar, Diesel Colony, Prasanth Nagar, Rahmath Nagar, Siddhartha Nagar, Somidi, Venkatadri Nagar, Vidhyanagar Vishunupuri and Jublee Market.

 Culture

 Syed Shah Afzal Biabani (1795 – 1856 A.D / 1210 – 26 Safar, 1272 AH) was a Sufi from Warangal, Hyderabad State (now Kazipet 132 km from Hyderabad, India).
 He was appointed Kazi of Warangal during the reign of Nizam Ali Khan (Asaf Jah II).
 Thus the name Kazipet.
 His dargah is among Warangal's pilgrimage centers.

 The word "Biabani" indicates a type of rural area in Persian and Urdu.
 He received this nickname because he spent 12 years in Tasawwuf (a form of Sufi meditation) in the caves located in the forest of Battupalli near Kazipet.